ujjwalkumar1212/Project-Charter-Group-D/index.md

 For each role, provide a numbered list of stories in the form "As a [user role], I want [some goal] so that [reason]".

-Sravya Kancharla - As a App framwork architect I would like to make an app which can be more specific as we have competency levels with others.
+Sravya Kancharla - As a user I want to make an app which can be more specific so that we have competency levels with others.

-Vyshnavi Yalamareddy - As a user stories and acceptance criteria checklist I have to come up with ways to communicate our ideas so that I can eliminate misunderstandings between client and development team.
+Vyshnavi Yalamareddy - As a user I want to come up with ways to communicate our ideas so that I can eliminate misunderstandings between client and development team.

-Srimai Reddy Yanala -  Sketchs allows us to visualize the screen-to-screen interaction admin and user, so that our idea will be visible and clear in user interface form.
+Srimai Reddy Yanala - As a user I want to visualize the screen-to-screen interaction admin and user, so that our idea will be visible and clear in user interface form.

-Anurag Kumar - As a data analyst, I want to collect data and get a good relationships among people, objects, places, concepts or events within that system as I want to be used in computing in regard to the organization.
+Anurag Kumar - As a user I want to collect data and get a good relationships among people, objects, places, concepts or events within that system as I want to be used in computing in regard to the organization.

-Ujjawal Kumar - As a database administrator, I would be taking care of designing the database and designing ER diagrams, creating database, performing CURD operations, connecting the applications with the database, etc.
+Ujjawal Kumar - As a user I would be taking care of designing the database and designing ER diagrams, creating database, performing CURD operations, connecting the applications with the database, etc.

 ## Team Organization